Do you have health insurance for Canada?

 New Brunswick

-In New Brunswick, both work permit holders and study permits are eligible for New Brunswick Medicare coverage, provided they meet certain conditions—see here.
-However, only work permit holders are eligible for an extension of coverage during maintained status.
+n New Brunswick, both work permit holders and study permit holders are eligible for Medicare coverage.
+However, only work permit holders can receive an extension of coverage during maintained status.
 Check the section about maintained status coverage in New Brunswick.

 Work permit holders on maintained status with expired Medicare coverage must provide a copy of their Acknowledgement of Receipt letter from IRCC showing their name, the date their application was received and the date until which they are authorized to continue working.
 If found eligible, the individual’s coverage may be extended by six months retroactively to the date their previous IRCC document(s) expired.